We want to make the property management process as clear and easy as possible for you. Below are frequently asked questions regarding our process.

 Q: How often do you inspect or drive by the property?

-A: We conduct a drive-by inspection 5 months into the lease.
-We conduct a quick internal inspection 10 months into the lease.
+A: We conduct a quick internal inspection 10 months into the lease.
 Our vendors and contractors also provide feedback regarding the status of a property.
 For example, if there is a gardener on the property, they would report any known issues or if we send a plumber into the home, they would give us feedback as well.
 You also have the opportunity to request a full house inspection by a professional inspector at the owner’s expense.

 Q: Do you manage properties in my location?